To keep your flowers smelling fresh, it all starts with the base of the flower and the soil.

 Plants like flowers and daisies are excellent garden plants to have around the garden because of the natural and lovely fragrances they emit around your home.
 The first thing you need to do before growing roses and flowers is to make the soil healthy.

-Bloom growth is the most important factor when it comes to keeping gardens smelling fresh.
-Having rich soil and rich ingredients will make flowers more potent and stronger when it comes to smell.
+Bloom's growth is the most crucial factor when it comes to keeping gardens smelling fresh.
+Having rich soil and rich ingredients will make flowers more potent and more robust when it comes to smell.

 Check your local nursery and see what kind it takes to keep flowers smelling fresh and any ingredients needed to keep a healthy garden.
 Compost and manure are great for supporting soil that has been drained of nutrients.
-Soil that promotes plant growth is often drained of precious nutrients, and if not replenished it could affect the growth of the plant.
-Weak soil will not only prevent plants from growing, but plants that are soft will grow into mush if they do not have the proper nutrient balance.
+Soil that promotes plant growth is often drained of precious nutrients, and if not replenished, it could affect the plant's growth.
+Weak soil will prevent plants from growing, but delicate plants will grow into mush if they do not have the proper nutrient balance.

 Source of Information on Keeping Flowers Gardens Fresher Longer